Dr. Aaron S. Yoshinobu

 Ph.D.
 1999 University of Southern California.

-I am a structural geologist who explores questions relating to all aspects of structural analysis from brittle failure and fracture formation to the nature of magma/melt migration and emplacement in the lithosphere and the structural/tectonic evolution of arcs, oceanic spreading centers, and icy satellites.
+I am a structural geologist who explores questions relating to all aspects of structural analysis from brittle failure and fracture formation to the nature of magma/melt migration and emplacement in the lithosphere to the structural/tectonic evolution of arcs, oceanic spreading centers, and icy satellites.
 I combine field work with microstructural observations and theoretical models to explain the structural history of these systems.
-In collaboration with petrologists, geochemists, and geochronologists, I study arc evolution in the US Cordillera and central Norway.
+In collaboration with petrologists, geochemists, and geochronologists, I study arc evolution & tectonics in the US Cordillera (CA, OR, NM) and central Norway.
 My passion is to combine a variety of datasets, observations, and collaborators, to optimally inform our understanding of geologic structures.
 In addition, I am also interested in the intersection of geology, stone masonry, and the poetics of 20th century American poet Robinson Jeffers.
 I'm a HUGE SOCCER ADVOCATE (coach/player/observer) and I use to love to run trails for miles and miles and miles...

 Dr. Yoshinobu's web pages...